SitePen/dgrid/README.md

 may also (optionally) provide a mayHaveChildren(object) method that returns a boolean indicating whether or not the row can be expanded.

-<h2>TextEdit</h2>
+<h2>TextBox</h2>
-Provides editing capability of text data in cells in the column.
-Changing a value will trigger a store.put(updatedObject) call.
+This provides editing capability of text data in cells in the column.
+This is simply an Editor with the text input that shows on double click.

 <h2>CheckBox</h2>
 Renders boolean values with a checkbox that can be checked and unchecked to indicate